HomeStatistics › Social Impact

 The 5 differences that move the PDA indicator — in practice

-Once segmented, the operator discovers that between 12% and 18% of ingredient cost is lost to avoidable shrinkage — a figure that, aggregated across a chain or a gastronomic district, is exactly the kind of systemic loss that concerns a sustainability fund.
-Group mini-conclusion: the gap between one restaurant and another is not one of environmental goodwill, it is one of instrumentation.
-Software-assisted menu engineering turns a sustainability intention into a daily, measurable, reportable operating indicator — exactly what SDG target 12.3 demands and what makes PDA mitigation bankable for the IDB's #SinDesperdicio initiative.
+Once it is segmented, the uncomfortable number shows up: between 12% and 18% of ingredient cost lost to avoidable shrinkage, a figure that, multiplied across a chain or an entire dining district, is exactly the kind of systemic leak that keeps a sustainability fund up at night.
+Ask me where the real gap sits between one restaurant and another, and my answer is that it has nothing to do with environmental goodwill and everything to do with instrumentation.
+Turning a sustainability intention into a daily, measurable, reportable operating indicator is exactly what software-assisted menu engineering makes possible, and it is also exactly what SDG target 12.3 requires for PDA mitigation to become bankable under the IDB's #SinDesperdicio initiative.

 Point by point